jakebathman/tailwindcss-uk-docs/source/docs/using-with-preprocessors.blade.md

 The exact instructions will be different depending on which build tool you are using, so see our [installation documentation](/docs/installation#3-process-your-css-with-tailwind) to learn more about integrating Tailwind into your existing build process.

 The most important thing to understand about using Tailwind with a preprocessor is that **preprocessors like Sass, Less, and Stylus run separately, before Tailwind**.
-This means that you can't feed output from Tailwind's `theme()` function into a Sass color function for example, because the `theme()` function isn't actually evaluated until your Sass has been compiled to CSS and fed into PostCSS.
+This means that you can't feed output from Tailwind's `theme()` function into a Sass colour function for example, because the `theme()` function isn't actually evaluated until your Sass has been compiled to CSS and fed into PostCSS.

 @component('_partials.tip-bad')
 Won't work, Sass is processed first